faker-ruby/faker/GENERATORS.md

 ## All generators

-Want to see a compreheensive list of all generators?
+Want to see a comprehensive list of all generators?
 Expand the sections below to find **all** the available generators, categorized by their namespaces.

 <details>
   <summary>Default</summary>